 One ARM template including all resources (doesn’t work well)

 First, I built an ARM template including the workspace definition and four definitions of the tiles (including their views).
 But I got some weird effects: Sometimes I got only 2 tiles with a deployment, sometimes 3 and rarely the four I expected.

 What happens – or what I thought what happened?
-The tile definition in the ARM files are independent from each other’s, so the ARM engine tried to deploy them parallel.
-And here is a problem: This didn’t (and don’t) work with the current api.
-The api didn’t wait for the full deployment and finished after the first tile is deployed.
+The tile definition in the ARM files is independent of each other’s, so the ARM engine tried to deploy them parallel.
+And here is a problem: This didn’t (and don’t) work with the current API.
+The API didn’t wait for the full deployment and finished after the first tile is deployed.

 One ARM template for the deployment and one for each tile (works well)

-The serial mode controls the ARM processing and avoid the parallel processing.
-With this trick the deployment works reliable.
+The serial mode controls the ARM processing and avoids parallel processing.
+With this trick, the deployment works reliably.